| An Essay on

 gives managers ¾ "decision-makers" ¾ the easiest means of collecting and

+analysing data.
 The classification is not directly a decision tool; it

 is directly a study tool, even though the goal of the study is not pure

 knowledge, but to meet the needs of the decision-makers.
+For the decision-makers to need pure knowledge ¾ a

 finely-tuned, purely theoretical instrument ¾ would be no contradiction, but